patrick-barth/PARANOID/docs/source/INSTALLATION.rst

 Installation
 ============

-To run PARANOiD users need to have `Nextflow <https://www.nextflow.io/docs/latest/install.html>`_  installed along with one of the supported container runtimes mentioned in the :ref:`container section <section-container>` installed.
+To run PARANOiD users need to have `Nextflow <https://www.nextflow.io/docs/latest/install.html>`_  installed along with one of the supported container runtimes mentioned in the :ref:`container section <section-container>`.
 PARANOiD can be donwloaded manually from the GitHub repository `PARANOID <https://github.com/patrick-barth/PARANOID>`_ or via the command line:

 .. code-block:: shell